Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide

 Repotting

 Repot Creeping Groundsel every 2-3 years during the growing period.
 Use a pot which is 1 size larger than the current one.
-Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Pruning